burnedsyn/KaerdonXperiment_CrowdFunding_tutorial/Readme.md

 * Community: A web3 crowdfunding platform with social features can help to build a sense of community among users, which can be a valuable asset for both campaign creators and donors.
 By allowing users to connect with each other and discuss their campaigns, the platform can become a hub of activity and engagement.

-***Overall, building a web3 crowdfunding platform with a reputation passport can be a good thing because it can offer a decentralized, secure, accessible, inclusive, trustworthy, social and transparent environment for crowdfunding activities.
-This can help to make crowdfunding more efficient, effective, building confidence in the platform and encourage more people to participate, which can ultimately lead to more successful campaigns and a stronger community.***
+**Overall, building a web3 crowdfunding platform with a reputation passport can be a good thing because it can offer a decentralized, secure, accessible, inclusive, trustworthy, social and transparent environment for crowdfunding activities. <br>This can help to make crowdfunding more efficient, effective, building confidence in the platform and encourage more people to participate, which can ultimately lead to more successful campaigns and a stronger community.**

 ## Prerequisites